 Renting a house at the beach is ideal for families this summer.

-Unlike a hotel with other guests, families are a social bubble, you can cook at home, instead of eating out in restaurants with long waiting lines, the beach and other activities are largely outdoors.
+Families are a social bubble, and now if adults and grandparents are vaccinated, it’s safe for families to vacation together again.
+You can cook at home, instead of eating out in restaurants with long waiting lines, the beach and other activities are largely outdoors.

 Beach vacation rentals are stocked with amenities, such as beach chairs and towels, boogie boards, sand toys, coolers and umbrellas, outdoor shower to rinse off all the sand, washer and dryer.
 We’ve also selected properties with easy access to our favorite beaches.